jquery/jquery.org/pages/bylaws.md

 rights, which would otherwise vest in the members under law, the Articles of Incorporation or the Bylaws of this corporation, shall vest in the Directors of the Foundation.

-**Section 4.2: Non-Voting Memberships.** The Foundation shall have classes of membership as determined by the Board of Directors from time to time.
+**Section 4.2: Non-Voting Memberships.** The Foundation shall have classes of membership as set forth in these Bylaws and as determined by the Board of Directors from time to time.
 The rights, privileges and obligations of all classes of individuals in those classes (collectively, “Members”) will be published in the Foundation’s membership prospectus.
+The Board of Directors may, in its discretion, grant as one of the rights, privileges, and obligations of one or more classes of Member, the right to appoint a representative to the Board of Directors, in accord with Section 5.16 below, either as a representative of a particular Member or class of Members (each a “Member Representative Director”).
+If granted, that right will be specifically noted these Bylaws and in the Foundation’s membership prospectus.

+**Section 4.3: Classes of Membership, Rights.** The Foundation will initially have three classes of membership.
+Those classes will be: i) Diamond; ii) Platinum; and iii) Gold.
+In addition to such other rights as may be conferred upon the Members of these classes by the Board of Directors in accord with Section 4.4 below, which rights will be memorialized in the Foundation’s membership prospectus, the members of these classes will have the right to appoint Member Representative Directors as follow: a) each member of the Diamond class (each a "Diamond Member") will have the right to appoint one Member Representative Director (each a "Diamond Director"); b) the members of the Platinum class (each a "Platinum Member"), will, as a class, have the right to appoint a number of Member Representative Directors equal to the quotient of the total number of Platinum Members divided by two, rounded up to the nearest whole number (each a "Platinum Director"); and c) the members of the Gold class (each a "Gold Member"), will, as a class, have the right to appoint a single Member Representative Director (the "Gold Director").

-**Section 4.3: Other Classes of Membership.** The Board of Directors may, by appropriate resolution from time to time, establish another class or other classes of Members for the Foundation.
+**Section 4.4: Other Classes of Membership.** The Board of Directors may, by appropriate resolution from time to time, establish another class or other classes of Members for the Foundation.
 No such class or classes of Members will have any voting rights or privileges under either these Bylaws or statute, and all voting rights will be governed by Section 4.1 herein.
 The privileges, rights and duties